Yalantis/Preloader.Ophiuchus/README.md

 ####Manual Installation

-Alternatively you can directly add all the source files from to your project.
+Alternatively you can directly add all the source files from Ophiuchus to your project.

 1. Download the [latest code version](https://github.com/Yalantis/Ophiuchus/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
 2. Open your project in Xcode, then drag and drop all folders directories in Pods/Classes/ onto your project (use the "Product Navigator view").
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.